-The governing Pastor or Pastors' board, having received the request for appeal or review, is to respond to those making the request within thirty (30) days of receiving the request.
-A copy of the response letter is to be forwarded to the local vicar having jurisdiction over the particular parish/school and to the Superintendent of Schools.
+The pastor/canonical pastor, having received the request for appeal or review, is to respond to the individual making the request within thirty (30) days of receiving the request.
+A copy of this response letter is to be forwarded to the Superintendent of Schools.

-In most cases, the decision of the governing Pastor or Pastors' board is final.
-However, those who have requested the appeal or review may further appeal the decision of the governing Pastor or Pastors' board to the local vicar within thirty (30) days.
-The local vicar has the authority to summarily dismiss the appeal or he may forward the appeal to the Vicar General of the Catholic Diocese of Peoria and the Superintendent of Schools.
+In most cases, the decision of the pastor/canonical pastor is final.
+However, the individual who has requested the appeal or review may further appeal the decision of the pastor/canonical pastor to the Superintendent of Schools within thirty (30) days.
+The Superintendent of Schools has the authority to summarily dismiss the appeal.
+If the individual requests a further appeal or review of the Superintendent's decision, the individual may forward the appeal to the Vicar General of the Catholic Diocese of Peoria.
 The Vicar General shall make a final decision on the appeal in such cases.
-If the local vicar decides to dismiss the case he must, as a matter of record, forward a copy of such decision to the Vicar General and the Superintendent of Schools.